qwo/blog/content/recurse/halfway-checkin.md

 #### Get better at writing

 Been blogging more as a self-reflective mechanism and share more knowledge.
 But writing is tough and each entry takes hours to produce.
-I want to practice timeboxing while keeping up and improving my writing both technical and non technical and continue outputtingl.
+I want to practice timeboxing while keeping up and improving my writing both technical and nontechnical and continue outputting more writing.

 Ringing in the new year.
 Looking optimistically at the next few weeks and onward into 2017!